barrysweeney/personal-site/content/blog/aoty-guide-p1/index.md

         continue
 ```

-Essentially, we keep hitting the status endpoint until it says it's ready and then we can move on with the rest of our
+Essentially, we keep hitting the status endpoint until it says it's ready, and then we can move on with the rest of our
 Python script.

 ```python